HDTV vs HDTV-Ready

 HDTV-Ready means that your TV set is capable of displaying analog and high-definition (HD) digital pictures, but without a digital tuner, it cannot receive the digital signal.

 An HDTV-Ready requires an external high-definition TV receiver (digital tuner) in order to receive HDTV signals.
-These external receivers can be called an HDTV Tuner, set-top-box, decoder or
+These external receivers can be called an HDTV Tuner, set-top-box, or DTV Converter Box.

 Does my TV set have a Digital Tuner?